gaocegege/scala-github-relationship/readme.md

 # Scala-Github-Relationship

-A graphical view of the relationships between github follows.
+A graphical view of the relationships between github users.

 ## Usage